StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Experiments

-Table \ref{tab:test_time} compares our TD-MoE with several alternative Mixture-of-Experts (MoE) \cite{jacobs1991adaptive} routing strategies.
+\textbf{Analysis of temporal-decomposition routing strategies.} Table \ref{tab:test_time} compares our TD-MoE with several alternative Mixture-of-Experts (MoE) \cite{jacobs1991adaptive} routing strategies.
 Simple averaging (Avg-MoE) and static weight assignments—including CLIP-MoE, which uses frozen CLIP visual features for routing, and Adapter-MoE, which uses adapter-tuned CLIP features—provide moderate improvements but fail to dynamically leverage task-specific temporal cues, often resulting in higher forgetting.
 In contrast, TD-MoE enables adaptive expert weighting based on temporal dynamics, consistently improving both accuracy and stability across tasks.
 This highlights the importance of modeling temporal variability explicitly, rather than relying on static or feature-agnostic routing.

 \textbf{Effectiveness of FSSD over Uniform Distillation.} Table \ref{tab:distillation} compares our FSSD method with the no-distillation baseline (w/o Distillation) and standard uniform distillation (Distillation) across four VCIL settings.
 While uniform distillation improves accuracy and reduces backward forgetting (BWF) over the naive baseline, FSSD consistently outperforms both, achieving the highest accuracy and lowest BWF in all settings.
 These results highlight the benefit of selectively preserving frame-shared semantics, validating the importance-aware design of FSSD for continual video learning.

-\textbf{Analysis of hyper-parameter.} Table. \ref{tab:ablation_w} analyzes the sensitivity of the hyper-parameter $w$, which controls the strength of FSSD regularization.
-Across a wide range of values, our framework maintains stable performance, indicating robustness to hyper-parameter variations.
-Moderate $w$ values achieve the best trade-off between knowledge retention and adaptability, avoiding under-regularization or excessive constraint on model plasticity.
-For more experiments, see the appendix \ref{Additional Experiments}.
+For more experiments (such as \textbf{hyperparameter analysis} and visualization), see the appendix \ref{Additional Experiments}